bastiscode/search-index/README.md

 ## Search indices

-Prefix keyword index using either
+Prefix keyword index with one of the following score functions:

 - keyword occurrence

-Similarity index using either
+Similarity index with one of the following index types:

-    - brute force search
+- flat index (brute-force search)
-    - inverted index search
+- inverted index (bucket search)
-    - inverted index + HNSW search
+- inverted index + HNSW

-All search indices also support searching only in a subset of the indexed records.
+Both search indices also support searching only in a subset of the indexed records.